 Work for Speed, Not Endurance

-To get the best from your vest, D1 Sports director of training Kurt Hester recommends performing 20-Yard Weighted Sprints for three to five reps.
+To get the best from your vest, Louisiana Tech director of sports performance Kurt Hester recommends performing 20-Yard Weighted Sprints for three to five reps.
 Distances beyond 20 yards tend to become more of a conditioning workout, says Hester, and "you don't want to do anything that may hamper your stride length or stride frequency."